 - At the beginning of each day, place 4-7 rubber bands around your refillable water bottle.
 As Each time that you refill your water bottle, remove one rubber band and put it around your wrist.
 This way you know how many times you’ve refilled it that day, and it urges you on to get your water in for the day.

-Putting together a preparedness file box.
+Put together a preparedness binder.

 What About You?